 These five Metaverse startups show how the Metaverse may overcome cultural differences.

 IKonz created a wealth-building platform with the goal of utilizing NFTs to introduce renowned IP and the largest cultural figures into the Metaverse.
 The business focuses on helping IP owners, artists, and other well-known figures manage, sell, and monetize their digital assets by navigating the complexity of technology and comprehending various forms of monetization and upscaling.
 On March 7, 2022, the business secured undisclosed seed capital in a Village Global and Woodstock Fund-facilitated deal.
-The money will be used to hire top tech personnel, ramp up artistic talent from all over the world, and remove NFTs from its different IP partners.
+The money will be used to hire top tech personnel, ramp up artistic talent worldwide, and remove NFTs from its different IP partners.
 Polygon Studios took part in the round as well.

-The owner of an immersive platform modeled after a university, Invact, aims to increase employability through high-quality education.
+The owner of an immersive platform modelled after a university, Invact, aims to increase employability through high-quality education.
 The company’s platform combines the virtual and physical worlds to provide a substitute MBA program that focuses on key business processes and job skills like marketing, product management, and many more.
-This enables both new hires and seasoned professionals to take advantage of socially immersive learning experiences from the comfort of their couches.
+This enables new hires and seasoned professionals to take advantage of socially immersive learning experiences from their couches.
 In February 2022, the business secured $5 million in seed capital in a deal, raising its pre-money worth to $28 million.
 68 additional investors joined Antler India and them in the round.

 Also, read – Investing in the Metaverse: Risks and Rewards

 4. Gaming technology from Atirath